 As governments and businesses around the world pledge to decrease greenhouse gas (GHG) emissions, carbon credit markets are emerging to help meet these goals.
 Here’s what you need to know about Australian carbon credits.

-Carbon credits are measurable, verifiable emission reductions from certified climate action projects.
-Each carbon credit represents the removal or avoidance of one tonne of carbon dioxide (or its equivalent in other greenhouse gases) being released into the atmosphere.
+Certified climate action projects purpose is the removal or avoidance of one tonne of carbon dioxide (or its equivalent in other greenhouse gases) being in the atmosphere.

 Carbon dioxide and other greenhouse gas emissions behave like a blanket or a cap, retaining some of the heat the Earth would otherwise release into the air.
-When an excess of greenhouse gas is released into the atmosphere by burning coal, gas, and oil, or through agriculture, these events contribute to global warming.
+When an excess of greenhouse gas is released into the atmosphere by burning coal, gas or oil, or through agriculture, these events contribute to global warming.

-In Australia, projects that meet eligibility criteria are issued with carbon credits known as an Australian Carbon Credit Unit (ACCU) based on the amount of CO2 emissions sequestered or avoided.
-Carbon farmers can choose to monetise these credits through selling ACCUs.
-ACCUs are issued by the Clean Energy Regulator, a government body responsible for accelerating carbon abatement for Australia.
+In Australia, projects that meet eligibility criteria are issued with carbon credits known as Australian Carbon Credit Units (ACCUs) based on the amount of CO2 emissions sequestered or avoided.
+Carbon farmers can choose to monetise these credits by selling ACCUs.
+These are issued by the Clean Energy Regulator, a government body responsible for accelerating carbon abatement in Australia.
 The Emissions Reduction Fund (ERF) establishes the methodology these projects are required to meet.